-4.3 Employees
+4-3 Employees

-- (a) An important factor when developing a procedure is to identify the location of your employees and their travel requirements.
-This will help when disseminating weather alerts. - (b) As part of the program, identify all home locations for your employees and also how they travel to the workplace.
-It is also useful to identify their normal travel times. - (c) From this information define clusters of staff by location and from this alerts issued can be for specific areas within Abu Dhabi rather than just general to all staff. - (d) Using this information will also allow more control over how to manage employees during adverse weather conditions as employers will be able to monitor weather conditions in specific areas and give real time information to employees on the actions they should take. - (e) Also consider identifying key roles within the organization as part of managing employees.
+- An important factor when developing a procedure is to identify the location of your employees and their travel requirements.
+This will help when disseminating weather alerts. - As part of the program, identify all home locations for your employees and also how they travel to the workplace.
+It is also useful to identify their normal travel times. - From this information define clusters of staff by location and from this alerts issued can be for specific areas within Abu Dhabi rather than just general to all staff. - Using this information will also allow more control over how to manage employees during adverse weather conditions as employers will be able to monitor weather conditions in specific areas and give real time information to employees on the actions they should take. - Also consider identifying key roles within the organization as part of managing employees.
 This may help to redirect employees to different worksites or projects based upon their role.
-As an example there may be administrative assistants or project managers who are unable to travel due to heavy fog or rain in their area, however their colleagues are based elsewhere in Abu Dhabi and can travel so can help cover the role on a project different than theirs until such times as the weather becomes more manageable. - (f) Also consider staff that may be on leave or that work shifts as different communication may be required.
+As an example there may be administrative assistants or project managers who are unable to travel due to heavy fog or rain in their area, however their colleagues are based elsewhere in Abu Dhabi and can travel so can help cover the role on a project different than theirs until such times as the weather becomes more manageable. - Also consider staff that may be on leave or that work shifts as different communication may be required.

-4.4 Provide Clear Instructions
+4-4 Provide clear instructions

-- (a) Within the procedure set clear instructions for each type of weather condition, this will help reduce confusion and conjecture when adverse weather is a hazard. - (b) As an example, if you state within the procedure that staff should not drive during heavy rainfall, this statement is open to interpretation as heavy rainfall will mean something different to people from different countries or cultures.
-A more precise way of stating this could be that employees will not drive during heavy rainfall which has reduced visibility and / or has created flooding on the roads. - (c) Information around adverse weather conditions is available from Abu Dhabi Police GHQ (General Headquarter) and the National Centre of Meteorology and Seismology website.
-Refer to section 5 for information on monitoring weather alerts. - (d) Develop clear guidelines for each adverse weather condition; this will assist responsible staff when deciding if alerts need to be sent out to all employees. - (e) Table Three below has some information that can be used when deciding what the risk levels are for different types of adverse weather.
+- Within the procedure set clear instructions for each type of weather condition, this will help reduce confusion and conjecture when adverse weather is a hazard. - As an example, if you state within the procedure that staff should not drive during heavy rainfall, this statement is open to interpretation as heavy rainfall will mean something different to people from different countries or cultures.
+A more precise way of stating this could be that employees will not drive during heavy rainfall which has reduced visibility and / or has created flooding on the roads. - Information around adverse weather conditions is available from Abu Dhabi Police GHQ (General Headquarter) and the National Centre of Meteorology and Seismology website.
+Refer to section 5 for information on monitoring weather alerts. - Develop clear guidelines for each adverse weather condition; this will assist responsible staff when deciding if alerts need to be sent out to all employees. - Table Three below has some information that can be used when deciding what the risk levels are for different types of adverse weather.

-Weather Severity Levels Condition Insignificant Minor Moderate Major Catastrophic Fog No fog or expectations of fog Light fog, Could drive with caution minor impact on workplaces.
-Moderate fog, could drive short distances (no motorway) with caution Moderate impact on outdoor activities.
-Heavy-fog visibility of less than 100 meters, difficult to drive on all roads Major impact on outdoor activities.
-Very Heavy-fogVisibility of less than 30 meters.
-Sandstorms / Wind No Sandstorms and winds, or expectations of occurrence Light winds (average speed 15 km/h - gust up to 37 km/h) and / or Sandstorms could drive with caution minor impact on workplaces.
-Moderate wind (gusts over 38 km/h up to 49 km/h) and / or Sandstorms) could drive short distances (no motorway) with caution Moderate impact on outdoor activities.
-Strong wind (gusts over 50 Km/h to 75 km/h) and / or Sandstorms visibility of less than 100 meters major impact on outdoor activities and buildings Very strong winds (gusts over 75 km/h) and / or Sandstorms) Visibility of less than 30 meters.
-Rain / Flooding No Heavy Rainfall / Floods or expectations of occurrence Light rain and / or light floods could drive with caution minor impact on workplaces.
-Moderate rain and / or moderate flooding could drive short distances (no motorway) with caution Moderate impact on outdoor activities.
-Heavy rain and / or heavy floods difficult to drive on all roads visibility of less than 100 meters Major impact on outdoor activities and buildings Very Heavy rain and / or very heavy flooding Visibility of less than 30 meters.
+Weather Weather Severity Level Condition Insignificant Minor Moderate Major Catastrophic Fog No fog or expectations of fog Light fog, Could drive with caution Minor impact on workplaces Moderate fog, Could drive short distances (no motorway) with caution Moderate impact on outdoor activities Heavy-fog Visibility of less than 100 meters, Difficult to drive on all roads Major impact on outdoor activities Very Heavy-fog Visibility of less than 30 meters Sandstorms / Wind No Sandstorms and winds, or expectations of occurrence Light winds (average speed 15 km/h - gust up to 37 km/h) and / or Sandstorms Could drive with caution Minor impact on workplaces Moderate wind (gusts over 38 km/h up to 49 km/h(and/ or Sandstorms) Could drive short distances (no motorway) with caution Moderate impact on outdoor activities Strong wind (gusts over 50 km/h to 75 km/h) and / or sandstorms Visibility of less than 100 meters Major impact on outdoor activities and buildings Very strong winds (gusts over 75 km/h) and / or Sandstorms) Visibility of less than 30 meters.